Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/Install/Install.rst

 These files are read in order, and are all required for the simulation to run.
 Furthermore, these files expect parameters input in a particular order to function.
-Examples are provided within the ``sampleInputs`` folder of the MPCD repository, and an incomplete guide is provided `here <https://github.com/Shendruk-Lab/MPCD/blob/master/docs/legacyInputSummary.txt>`_.
+Examples are provided within the ``sampleInputs`` folder of the MPCD repository, and an incomplete guide is provided `on Github <https://github.com/Shendruk-Lab/MPCD/blob/master/docs/legacyInputSummary.txt>`_.